sleaper/SchoolApp/README.md

 # Škola offline
 This is so far android (IOS in progress) mobile app for students that are using system Škola online (https://www.skolaonline.cz/).
 App is build on top of Škola online API.

+### Why?
+- Notifications on new mark or homework
+- Faster loading
+- Plainer UI

 ### Built With

 * React Native